jonkracht/pdga-score-scraper/README.md

 * Create linear regression of hole scores vs player rating to see how "accurately" scores are given to differentiate players
 * How to automate report creation?
 Figures in correct order
 * Include a pdf of data in the data directory for readibility
+* How to create report?
+Save individual figures/png and assemble report or use jupyternbexport

 ```